haath/Goirate/README.md

 ## Known Issues

 - The scanner will read and write to the `~/.goirate/series.toml` file multiple times while running without actually locking the file.
 So editting the file manually while the `series scan` command is running may cause your changes to be overwritten.
+- To fill the configuration file at `~/.goirate/options.toml` with the default options, the file is overwritten every time the tool runs.
+Meaning that even for operations that do not affect the configuration, the file is opened with write privileges.
+This is temporary until I can figure out a better way to update the config file with new options whenever there's an update.